missionloyd/predictiveml/README.md

 The script contains the following configurations:

 ### Settings
 - data_path: Path to the directory containing the preprocessed CSV files for building energy data.
-The default value is f'{PATH}/clean_data_extended'.
 - buildings_list: List of preprocessed CSV files for building energy data.
 The default value is ['Stadium_Data_Extended.csv'].
 save_model_file: Boolean indicating whether to save the trained models as .pkl files.
 The default value is False.
 - save_model_plot: Boolean indicating whether to save the model plots.
 The default value is False.